ajobi/vue-snip/README.md

 </template>
 ```

-Both of these are reactive, so you can do even this:
+Both of these are reactive so you can do even this:

 ``` html
 <template>